lfkdude80/arch-kde-dotfiles/README.md

 Now that your apps and shell are set up, it's time to polish the system using KDE's System Settings GUI app.
 Everything should be findable via Get New button on the upper right hand side of the window or found by searching.
 The Nordic mountain wallpaper is downloadable from the top of this page.

 ### Krohnkite Tiling
+- Go into System Settings > Window Management > Kwin Scripts
+- Click on the Get New button, install Krohnkite, and go into its settings
 - Disable **Monocle Layout**
 - Set **Outer/Inner Gaps** to `10px`
 - Save layout via KDE settings if desired

 ### Themes & Appearance
 Go to `System Settings → Appearance & Style` and click the Get New button.
-Download and apply these:
+Download and install these:
 - **Global Theme:** `WhiteSur Dark`
 - **Plasma Style:** `Gently`
 - **Application Style:** `Breeze`